Dr Jere Koskela

 - 2016-2017: Postdoc with Jochen Blath at TU Berlin.

-- 2013-2016: PhD with Dario Spanò and Paul Jenkins at MASDOC at the University of Warwick.
+- 2013-2016: PhD with Dario Spanò and Paul Jenkins at MASDOC, University of Warwick.
 My thesis is available here.

-- I'm also working with Phil Hanson (supervised by Dario Spanò and Paul Jenkins)
+- Informal involvement with Phil Hanson (supervised by Dario Spanò and Paul Jenkins).

-Prospective students should feel free to get in touch.
+Prospective students: feel free to get in touch.
 See here for some illustrative ideas of directions for projects.